pivotal/docs-tap/tap-gui/configurator/troubleshooting.hbs.md

 ## Cause

-The frequent failures are caused by the large size of the SBOM, which the Tanzu Developer Portal Configurator build process produces. `PodIntent` reports an out-of-memory error.
+The frequent failures are caused by the large memory limit of the Software Bill of Materials (SBOM).
+The Tanzu Developer Portal Configurator build process produces this SBOM, and `PodIntent` reports an out-of-memory error.

 ## Solution

-Create an overlay to increase the size of `PodIntent` to 512&nbsp;MB (an increase from 256&nbsp;MB).
+Create an overlay to increase the memory limit of `PodIntent` to 512&nbsp;MB.
 To learn how to do so, see
 [Troubleshoot Cartographer Conventions](../../cartographer-conventions/troubleshooting.hbs.md#oom-killed).